Appearance

 Arguments:

-*keys {String | Symbol}
+*keys {String | Symbol}the keys to typeReturns:

 input .send_keys('fod', :left, 'o') # value: 'food' .send_keys([:control, 'a'], :space) # value: ' ' (assuming select all) .send_keys(:tab)